As an Amazon Associate I earn from qualifying purchases.

 - You are not in control.
 No matter how good you are, you are not in control of your eBay listings.
 Last year eBay massively updated their site which results in thousands of sellers having listings disappear, have payment issues, and no sales.
 Doing everything right and not having sales sucks.

-- Your Income could disappear overnight. eBay has to look out for their own interests.
+- Your income could disappear overnight. eBay has to look out for its own interests.
 It’s understandable.
 However, with so many people selling on the site it does happen that good sellers get banned or suspended.
 We do our best to follow the rules and provide excellent customer service but we receive several negative feedback per year and have been suspended twice by eBay (VERO claims).
 The idea that we could try to log in sometime and have our account missing is terrifying.

 - Every platform attracts a certain clientele.
 No matter how many users a platform has, there are going to be some items that are difficult to sell on that platform. eBay is awesome but some things just don’t sell well because the people looking for them are only on Posh (and visa versa).